yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-thinking-in-matrices.md

 But wait...
 A bunch of elements with the $n^\text{th}$ element being equal to $\mathbf{x}_n^\top\mathbf{w}$?
 We've seen that already, that's $\mathbf{Xw}$.
 The sum of the squares of these elements?
 That's the $\ell 2$ norm of this vector.
 The constraint on the norm of $\mathbf{w}$ is slightly trickier to deal with, but can be tackled with a [Lagrange multiplier](https://en.wikipedia.org/wiki/Lagrange_multiplier) $\lambda$ *(maybe I'll write an article on this topic some day).*

 So in matrix form, our problem can be written as

 $$
 \underset{\mathbf{w}}{\text{maximize }} ||\mathbf{Xw}||_2^2 + \lambda(1-||\mathbf{w}||_2^2)
 $$

-A trivial application of [matrix calculus]() (exercise X of referenced blog post) yields that the quantity above is maximized if
+A trivial application of [matrix calculus][matrix-calculus] ([exercise 8][calculus-exercise-8] of referenced blog post) yields that the quantity above is maximized if

 $$
 \mathbf{X}^\top\mathbf{Xw} = \lambda \mathbf{w}
 $$

 i.e. if $\mathbf{w}$ is an eigenvector of the covariance matrix $\mathbf{X}^\top\mathbf{X}$.

-Good luck getting to this result without explicitly writing $\mathbf{X}$ as matrix.
+Wanna try getting this result without explicitly writing $\mathbf{X}$ as matrix?
+Good luck with that.

 And we could even continue further with PCA: once we have computed the first $C$ principal components $\mathbf{P} = (\mathbf{p}_1, \dots, \mathbf{p}_C)^\top \in \mathbb{R}^{C \times K}$ as the first $C$ eigenvectors of the covariance matrix $\mathbf{X}^\top\mathbf{X} \in \mathbb{R}^{K \times K}$ (one line of code using numpy), the *transform* operation is $\mathbf{Z} = \mathbf{XP}^\top$.
 The *inverse transform* operation is $\hat{\mathbf{X}} = \mathbf{ZP}$.